lj-valencia/cayman-blog-old-site/index.md

 Welcome to my personal page!

-Various projects I completed and in-progress are located in the Projects section.
+To see all projects I've completed and currently in-progress, please go to the Projects section.